- Overseas Field Courses

 - Customized Programs

 MCCS 0503: Species Monitoring and Conservation: Terrestrial Mammals

-This course engages conservation professionals in developing skills, approaches, and solutions applicable to the assessment and monitoring of wild mammal populations including bats and terrestrial mammals of all sizes.
+This course engages conservation professionals in developing skills, approaches, and solutions applicable to the assessment and monitoring of wild mammal populations.
 The course will progress from components of study design to field data collection, data analysis, and the application of results to conservation and management.